Effects of Saturated Fat

 Never had my diet been so pared down, so "clean", so free of chemicals and processed foods.
 It was a simple diet, comprised of

-of just grains and veggies.
+uncomplicated natural foods, just grains and veggies.

 I had transitioned slowly into this diet, moving away from my old foods a little more every day, over about a 3-4 month period,